dzfranco/games-api/README.md

 $ docker-compose up
 ```

 That should start MySQL and the project.
-You could also run the following and run the container with an active MySQL Database
+You could also run the following and run the container with an active MySQL Database.

 ```bash
  docker build -f ./Docker/Dockerfile.staging -t myContainer .
 ```

+This option should take into account the variables on the `staging.env` file.

 ## Endpoints